KxSystems/docs/docs/ml/automl/ug/options.md

 _Functions to be applied for feature extraction_

 **FRESH**
-By default the feature extraction functions applied for any FRESH-based problem are all those contained in `.ml.fresh.params`.
+By default, the feature extraction functions applied for any FRESH-based problem are all those contained in `.ml.fresh.params`.
 This incorporates approximately 60 functions.
 A user who wishes to augment these functions or choose a subsection therein contained, can do so as seen in the below example.

 **Normal**
 By default, feature extraction for Normal feature-extraction procedures is the decomposition of time/date types into their component parts, this can be augmented by a user to add new functionality.
 Functions supported are any that take as input a simple table and return a simple table.

+**NLP**
+By default, feature extraction steps taken for NLP models include parsing the text data using `.nlp.newParser` and applying sentiment anaylsis, regular expression searching and named entity recognition tagging.
+The text is then vectorized using a `Word2Vec` model and concatenated with the created features.
+Normal feature extraction is also applied to any remaining non textual columns.
+Similar to above, the normal feature extraction applied to the data can be augmented by a user.

 ```q
 q)uval:100?50